 The HMRC has announced that self-employed taxpayers will not be charged a 5% late payment penalty if they pay their tax or set up a payment plan by 1 April.

-As a Splend member you receive 30% off GoSimpleTax – avoid any last-minute stresses and further penalties by completing your tax return today.
+As a Splend customer you receive 30% off GoSimpleTax – avoid any last-minute stresses and further penalties by completing your tax return today.